Nuit-De-L-infoo/nuit-de-linfo/docs/challange2.md

 # AI Integration Challenge: Ocean-Body Intelligence

 ## Overview
-Enhance the Ocean-Body Educational Platform with AI-powered features that create an intelligent, personalized learning experience about ocean-body parallels.
+The objective is to enhance the Ocean-Body Educational Platform using cutting-edge Artificial Intelligence (AI) techniques to deliver an intelligent, interactive, and personalized learning experience.
+The platform explores parallels between ocean systems and the human body, providing users with insights into marine ecosystems and their resemblance to human biological processes.

 ### Core AI Features